Investigating negative experiences in online gaming communities

 My Contributions

-I led the research planning and conducted both observational sessions and structured interviews.
-I also analyzed qualitative data and contributed to identifying design opportunities that could inform a solution.
-This project shows how I approached an ambiguous problem and methodically chipped away at it to define a potential solution.
+I led the research planning, conducted both observational sessions and structured interviews, and analyzed qualitative data.
+I also helped identify design opportunities that could inform potential solutions.
+This project shows how I approached an ambiguous problem and methodically worked through multiple research methods to define a clear direction forward.

 My Contributions

-I led the research planning and conducted both observational sessions and structured interviews.
-I also analyzed qualitative data and contributed to identifying design opportunities that could inform a solution.
-This project shows how I approached an ambiguous problem and methodically chipped away at it to define a potential solution.
+I led the research planning, conducted both observational sessions and structured interviews, and analyzed qualitative data.
+I also helped identify design opportunities that could inform potential solutions.
+This project shows how I approached an ambiguous problem and methodically worked through multiple research methods to define a clear direction forward.

 Role